 As an adult, beginning a new activity or joining a new club can be daunting.
-When adults contact us they often have reservations, the following information aims to address some of those reservations.
-If you are such a person, I hope this will put your mind at rest.
+When adults contact us they often have reservations, the information below aims to address some of those reservations.

 Never tried a martial art before?